 First, reconnect and charge the battery if it was stored.
 Batteries tend to lose some charge over winter, so ensure it’s ready before your first ride.
 After that, inspect your bike’s fluids.
 Check engine oil, brake fluid, coolant, and even clutch fluid if your bike has a hydraulic clutch.
 Replacing fluids can improve performance, while old or low levels can harm the engine.
 Fresh oil is a must after a season in storage, as it keeps your bike running efficiently.

-Tires require close attention, especially if they sat for months in one place.
 Check for any flat spots, cracks, or reduced tread depth, and adjust the pressure to the recommended PSI.
 The combination of winter’s cold air and a static position can affect tires, so ensure they’re ready for the upcoming miles.
 Brake pads should also be inspected, as brakes often wear down subtly and affect stopping power.

 Summer Road Trips: Keeping Cool in the Heat